Sosekie/GBPR_Assignment/README.md

 1. Open microsoft store, search for python, and download python 3.9

+2. For first time, reinstall env:

+python3.9 -m venv myenv
+pip install -r requirements.txt

-2. Use:
+3. Use:

 myenv\Scripts\activate

 to activate env, this is different from using Linux or MacOS

-3. Use VsCode or PyCharm, open GBPR_Assignment
+4. Use VsCode or PyCharm, open GBPR_Assignment

-4. Open cmd or powershell, cd Exercise x, Run "python ex0.py".
+5. Open cmd or powershell, cd Exercise x, Run "python ex0.py".
 Use:

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process